jwa91/twitter_finetune/README.md

 ## Project Description

-[Short description of your project]
+Example walkthrough of finetuning a model.

 ## Installation